aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 ## Resposive Interfaces [Back](./../high_performance.md)

-In a case when we click something on a web page but nothing happen, it's a worse experience for users.
+In a case when we click something on a web page but nothing happens, it's a worse experience for users.
 Most users tend to repeat any action that does not result in an obvious change, and so ensuring responsiveness in a web application is an important performance problem.

 Most browsers have a single process that is shared between JavaScript execution and user interface updates.
 What it means is that only one of these operations can be performed at a time, also meaning that the user interface cannot respond to input while JavaScript code is executed and vice versa.
 In brief, executing code will prevent users from interacting with your web page.